OrdnanceSurvey/GeoDataViz-Toolkit/Visual Deconstructions/README.md

 **Download and print** - Print them as a reference when you&#39;re designing your own visualisations.
 Our visual deconstructions are 210mm wide so they are printable on A4.

-## Make your own visual deconstructions:
+## Make your own visual deconstructions

 In this repository you will find templates from which you can create your own visual deconstructions.
 We have made them available in Adobe Illustrator (AI) files, compatible with CS6 and CC.

 _If you do make your own then please let us know via Twitter: @cartocraftsman and @charley\_glynn_

-## Other sources of inspiration:
+## Other sources of inspiration

 [Pinterest](http://pinterest.com/) - is a content sharing service that allows members to share images, videos and other objects on their virtual pin boards.
 If you search for words like &#39;maps&#39; or &#39;dataviz&#39; you will find a whole host of inspiring images.